 Parseq are obliged to inform the public using Parseq’s website of their intentions with regards to the processing of personal data.
-This policy has been devised to comply with the requirements of the EU GDPR and in particular to the requirements stipulated in Article 15.
-This policy is accessible on Parseq’s website: –
+This policy has been devised to comply with the requirements of the UK GDPR and in particular to the requirements stipulated in Article 15.

-This policy is owned and approved by the Managing Director F & A, Managing Director Contact Centres and the General Counsel & Company Secretary/appointed Data Protection Officer.
+This policy is owned and approved by the Managing Director and the General Counsel & Company Secretary/appointed Data Protection Officer.

 We will send you information according to the preferences you submitted via our online ‘contact us’ form.
 If you would like to change these preferences at any point, please email Alan Chan, General Counsel & Company Secretary and appointed Data Protection Officer at email@example.com.
 Alternatively, you can also write to Alan Chan at Parseq Ltd, Lowton Way, Hellaby, South Yorkshire, S66 8RY.

 Please note that your information may be used to send you details of those products or services that we offer that we have identified as likely to be of interest to you.
 This will be in accordance with the preferences that you indicated when you completed the online forms.